thetravis/challenge/README.md

 # challenge
-An example of a catalog with web user interface based on a Python Flask server
+An example of a product catalog with web user interface (HTML + JS) running on a Python Flask server using MySQL database.

+Installation:

+Start with installing MySQL server

+sudo apt-get install mysql-server

-See mysql_setup.txt to create the database (this will be automated later when I've had enough coffee) and then run (in Debian-like OS 'sudo' may be needed)
+Then see mysql_setup.txt to create the database (this will be automated later when I've had enough coffee)

+Then run (in Debian-like OS 'sudo' may be needed)

-apt-get install python-pip
+sudo apt-get install python-pip

-pip install -r requirements.txt
+sudo pip install -r requirements.txt

 python server.py